alex/what-happens-when/README.rst

 HTTP Server Request Handle
 --------------------------
-The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server side.
+The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server-side.
 The most common HTTPD servers are Apache or nginx for Linux and IIS for Windows.

 * The HTTPD (HTTP Daemon) receives the request.